Arc Flash Hazard/Coordination Study & Safety Training

 An Arc Flash/ Arc Blast, is the sudden release of electrical energy through the air, which can create extreme intense heat, blinding light, bone crushing pressure waves and deafening sound waves that can result in serious injuries or even death.
 The treatment cost of one arc flash can exceed $1,000,000.00 plus possible OSHA fines, potential litigation fees, escalated insurance cost and loss of production.

 An Arc Flash analysis is critical to the safety of your facility and employees who work on or near exposed live parts.
 Many companies offer this service, but few offer a complete analysis with such extensive expertise.
 A complete top-notch safety program not only includes an Arc Flash analysis, but also incorporates practical training for personnel.
-Industrial Maintenance & Automation can provide every aspect form the analysis to training and beyond.
+IMA Industrial Contractors can provide every aspect form the analysis to training and beyond.

 OSHA Part 1910.132(d)(1) – “The Employer shall assess the workplace to determine if hazards are present, or are likely to be present, which necessitate the use of personal protective equipment (PPE). “